 Its history and contribution from its establishment to the present day

-In 1954 Eugene Eugenides founded through his will the Eugenides Foundation, whose sole purpose was to ‘contribute to the education of young people of Greek descent in the scientific and technical fields’.
+In 1954 Eugene Eugenides founded through his will the Eugenides Foundation, whose sole purpose was to ‘contribute to the education of young people of Greek nationality in the scientific and technical fields’.

 This phrase, cleanly worded but full in content, was not a decision Eugenides made just before the end of his life, but had culminated from his thoughts and actions over many years.

 This sophisticated and very successful Greek entrepreneur and shipowner, the resourceful timber dealer, the representative and owner of international shipping lines, the citizen of the world with activity scattered all over the globe, stored an unshakable love for his homeland deep inside himself and never ceased to explore ways to help its progress.

 Early on he had visualised a mature and internationally competitive Greece amongst the other advanced countries in the various fields of technology and industry.
 He believed, however, that this objective could not be achieved without the existence of educated and trained capable personnel to help the country.

 He turned his faith in this aspiration into his life’s work through the establishment of a trust abroad that aimed at helping the youth of Greece by granting scholarships, so as to ‘cause students to accept significant responsibility for the future advancement of the country and to put its resources to good use’.

 This first successful step led him to the decision to ensure that his life’s work would continue and expand after he had passed away.